© Canva

-You live and/or work in Luxembourg, and you've likely eaten in many of Luxembourg's restaurants.
+You live and/or work in Luxembourg, so you've likely eaten in many of Luxembourg's restaurants.
 But how many Luxembourgish dishes have you actually tried?

 Lashings of cream and wine are also at the front of the pantry.